WATER INDUSTRY ACT 1991 (AS AMENDED): SECTION 19(1)(b)

 THE SECRETARY OF STATE FOR ENVIRONMENT, FOOD, AND RURAL AFFAIRS:

-- is satisfied that Yorkshire Water “the Company” in supplying water from the Acomb No.2, Eccup, Elvington, Loftsome Bridge, Huby, Irton, and Tophill Low No. 2 water treatment works which may be at risk of exceeding the standards for metaldehyde and total pesticides.
+- is satisfied that Yorkshire Water “the Company” in supplying water from the Acomb No.2, Elvington and Loftsome Bridge water treatment works which may be at risk of exceeding the standards for metaldehyde and total pesticides.
 This means that the Company is likely to contravene its duty in respect of supplying water which meets the Regulations under Section 68(1)(a) of the Water Industry Act 1991 (as amended) and meets the requirement set in regulation 4(2)(c) of the Water Supply (Water Quality) Regulations 2016 (as amended).

 - notes that Yorkshire Water has on 23 July 2019 given a new undertaking (DWI Ref No: YKS-2019-00002) under the provisions of paragraph 2(b) of the previous undertakings given on 8 September 2016(DWI Ref no: YKS3264) to replace the undertaking and take the following steps by the dates shown: